pawanit17/ds_and_algo_interview_prep/README.md

   - Time complexity O(M+N)
   - Space complexity O(1)

-## How to get previous nodes if the HEAD is at Kth node in a Linked List
+## :dart: How to get previous nodes if the HEAD is at Kth node in a Linked List
 - Not possible with conventional linked lists.
 - XOR Linked Lists to be employed
 - Each node maintains an XOR information of the previous and next Node's address